codescrum/grape-transformations/README.md

       end
     end

-In the previous code, we have built four endpoints based on two initial original single endpoints, and we have defined these endpoints into version 1 in our API, this code also assume that User model provide us both "find" and "all" class methods. the created endpoints created are the following:
+In the previous code, we have built four endpoints based on two initial original single endpoints, and we have defined these endpoints into version 1 in our API, this code also assume that User model provide us both "find" and "all" class methods. the created endpoints are the following:

 ![alt tag](https://raw.githubusercontent.com/Johaned/songbook/c33c4dc5a1bee6667595d4f8b0cbf4bd6520661c/app/assets/images/endpoints.png)